 Composite resin fillings are becoming increasingly popular when it comes to repairing the damage caused by tooth decay and cavities.
-The primary reason is that resin filling more closely resemble the color of the natural tooth, which means they can be used to fill cavities in the front and back teeth.
+The primary reason is that resin filling more closely resembles the color of the natural tooth, which means it can be used to fill cavities in the front and back teeth.
 The second reason is that they do not contain any mercury, which may cause long-term health effects due to the off-gassing of the mercury over time.

-Composite Resin Filling Advantages
+Advantages of Composite Resin

 Dentists and individuals often choose composite resin fillings for a multitude of reasons, including the fact that it is tooth colored and can fix a variety of cosmetic issues, including cracks and chips.
 They can also be successfully used on both the front and back teeth.

-2. The filling bonds to your existing tooth.
+2. Bonds to your existing tooth.

-3. Composite fillings harden within a few seconds.
+3. Harden within a few seconds.

 After the filling is placed in your tooth, a specific type of light is placed in your mouth and positioned over the filling.
 This helps shorten the length of time it takes the bonding agent to harden.
 Usually, the filling is completely cured and hardened in less than a minute.

 4. Can be used to fix chips and cracks.

 Composite resins can also be used to fix chips and cracks in your teeth.
 The quick bonding, durable and tooth-colored appearance of composite resin fillings make them ideal for repairing chips and cracks in the visible teeth.
 They can even be used to create resin veneers, which can help give your teeth a whiter appearance.